Zatfer17/crush/README.md

 - a collection view, to show saved search queries;
 - a notes view, to show notes;
 - a note view, to edit notes.

-Depending on the focused tutorial different shortcuts will be available.
+Depending on the focused widget, different shortcuts will be available.

 ### Search bar
 In the search bar you can: